Theory of fructification

 Silvio Gesell criticized Turgot's and George's support of the theory of fructification, as Gesell argued that they both failed to discern the correct cause of interest.

 Gesell believed that the theory of fructification is flawed since it explicitly presupposes that money is unproductive, while failing to explain why money can buy land that produces interest.

-Böhm-Bawerk, who sponsored a different interest theory, considered Turgot's approach as circular.
+Böhm-Bawerk, who sponsored a different interest theory, considered Turgot's approach circular.
 However, according to Joseph Schumpeter, the eminent economic historian, "Turgot's contribution is not only by far the greatest performance in the field of interest theory the eighteenth century produced but it clearly foreshadowed much of the best thought of the last decades of the nineteenth."

 Much later, economists demonstrated that the theory of fructification can be stated rigorously in a general equilibrium model.
 They also generalized Turgot's proposition in two respects.
-First, land which is useful for residential or industrial purposes can be substituted for agricultural land.
+First, land suitable for residential or industrial use can be substituted for agricultural land.
 Second, in a growing economy, the existence of land implies that the interest rate exceeds the growth rate if the land's income share is bounded away from zero.
 The latter result is notable because it states that land ensures dynamic efficiency.